CNCLgithub/cloth_fmri_analysis/README.md

 # Causal and statistical object representations in the brain (analysis)

-Collection of analysis scripts used in "Computational modeling reveals dissociable causal and statistical object representations in the human brain during spontaneous visual processing".
+Collection of analysis scripts used in "Computational modeling reveals dissociable physics-based and statistical object representations in the human brain during spontaneous visual processing".

 ## 📥 Clone the repository and install it as an editable Python package